-In the governmental fund financial statements, amounts incurred for the acquisition of capital assets are reported as fund expenditures.
+In the governmental fund financial statements, amounts incurred for the acquisition of capital assets, including right to use leased assets, are reported as fund expenditures.
 Depreciation expense is not reported in the governmental fund financial statements.

 Unearned Revenue

 Governmental funds report unearned revenue in connection with resources that have been received, but not yet earned.